IAMconsortium/nomenclature/doc/source/getting_started.rst

 * The **DataStructureDefinition** will be initialized from the *definitions* folder.

 * The **RegionProcessor** will be initialized from the *mappings* folder.
 If the project has no model specific mappings, this folder can also be omitted.
-In this case, however, *RegionProcessor* **must not** be used as it would try to read a non-existent directory causing the program to crash.
+In this case *RegionProcessor* **must not** be used as it would try to read a non-existent directory causing an error.

-* Inside the *definitions* directory each "dimension", in our case *variable* and *region*, must live in its own sub-directory.
+* Inside the *definitions* directory, each "dimension", in our case *variable* and *region*, must live in its own sub-directory.

 * The directories inside the *definitions* folder, *variable* and *region* are special